 Any student pursuing a degree in Urban & Regional Planning needs to check out University of Southern California.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 This school is thought to be a great choice for those in the military.Interested in communication & media studies?
 You may want to put University of Southern California's high ranking degree program on your shortlist.
-Go deeper and discover how well USC Los Angeles ranks in other categories.
+See all of University of Southern California's rankings to learn more about the college.

 University of California - Davis is among your top options if you're planning on studying Urban & Regional Planning.
 University of California - Davis Urban & Regional Planning majors receive 12.4% more than the typical Urban Planning student.
 It is established in the suburban region of Davis, California.